Asadullah-Dal17/mediapipe-complete-course/README.md

 # mediapipe-crash-course
-complete course on mediapipe
+complete course on mediapipe, here I am going to use numpy instead of list to store landmarks, in order to makes things faster, we will use list-comprehension instead conventional for loops, reason speed again. this course is free and will be available for everyone on youtube.

 ## Mediapipe Course

+### Content List

 - [ ] Introduction about Mediapipe
 - [ ] Face Detection
     - Face Blur
     - Face Cropping

 - [ ] Face Mesh Detection
-    - Conncepts
+    - Concepts
-    - Lamdmark Drawing
+    - Landmarks Detection and Drawing
-    - Cropping Custom Shape
+    - Cropping Custom Shape (Face Oval, Eyes etc)
     - Masking out the shape

 - [ ] Hand Detection